Azel4231/LaserCutting/SpiritIsland/README.md

 Why make a new thing?
 * for fun (because I can)
 * most organizers for Spirit Island are 3d-printed and thus plastic.
 I don't want to use that material.
 * most organizers are optimized for space efficiency.
 I wanted to make one that optimizes set-up/tear-down time.
-Firstly, because setup is really annoying with small zip-bags.
-Secondly, because I rarely transport the box.
+Because I rarely transport the box and setup is really annoying with small zip-bags.